danvk/boggle-paper/paper/paper.typ

 explore:

-- #strong[SMT/ILP solvers] The NP-Hard proof showed that Boggle maximization maps onto well-known problems.
+- #strong[SMT/ILP solvers] The NP-Hard proof showed that Boggle maximization maps onto well-known SAT problems.
 These problems are often tackled using ILP Solvers like Z3, OR-Tools or Gurobi.
 A preliminary investigation didn't show much promise here, but this is a large field and there may be some better way to frame the problem.